-The first prototype performed its initial flight on 12 December 1938, and the type went into production in 1939.
+The first prototype performed its initial flight on 12 December 1938, with the type going into production in 1939.
 The overall configuration of the Albacore was very close to that of the Swordfish.
-The Albacore was a three-seat biplane, with fixed tailwheel landing gear, and three crew consisting of pilot, navigator, and radio operator / rear gunner.
+The Albacore was a three-seat biplane, with fixed taildragger landing gear, and three crew consisting of pilot, navigator, and radio operator / rear gunner.
 It even resembled the Swordfish in adopting the same back-folding wing scheme.

 It differed, however, in being larger, with an empty weight over half again as great as that of the Swordfish, being powered by a more powerful Bristol Taurus 14-cylinder two-row air-cooled radial engine driving a three-bladed variable-pitch propeller.
 Initial production was fitted with a Taurus II engine providing 795 kW (1,065 HP), while later production featured the Taurus XII with 845 kW (1,130 HP).
 Speed was incrementally better than that of the Swordfish, while ceiling and range were almost doubled.